maxibue/vinter-wiki/README.md

 If you want to add a page but are not familiar with Mintlify just open an issue and we can work together to find a solution :)

-Telling me about mistakes you've found would also really help me in making this wiki better!
+Telling us about mistakes you've found would also really help me in making this wiki better!

 ## Author

-Message [@maximierung](https://github.com/maximierung) regarding anything wiki & or repository related.

-## Affiliation

-This wiki and repository is fan-made and not affiliated with Uuvana Studios Oy.
+The original author of this wiki is [@maximierung](https://github.com/maximierung) and now maintained by Arlo (Uuvana Studios).